wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/23-06/bullseye.md

 ## Before the upgrade

 - Make sure your version of Wazo is at least 19.13.
 You can run `wazo-upgrade` to check the version currently installed.
-If your version of Wazo is older that 19.13, you should first upgrade your Wazo to Debian Buster, following the procedure described in [Debian 10 (buster) Upgrade Notes](/uc-doc/upgrade/upgrade_notes_details/19-13/buster).
+If your version of Wazo is older than 19.13, you should first upgrade your Wazo to Debian Buster, following the procedure described in [Debian 10 (buster) Upgrade Notes](/uc-doc/upgrade/upgrade_notes_details/19-13/buster).
 - Make sure your have sufficient space for the upgrade.
 You might run into trouble if you have less